JieGou/revit-modification-tracking/README.md

 `The original solution is of Jeremy Tamik
 [Track Change](https://github.com/jeremytammik/TrackChanges)

-This solution is created to adapt the demand of my company.
+This solution is created to adapt the idea of my collegues.

 <a name="My idea"></a>